-The fact that the parties utilize relational contracts does not mean that they will eschew formal contracts.
-To the contrary, Klein (2000: 68) argued that, even though many business relationships are self-enforced (Macaulay, 1963), "transactors are not indifferent regarding the contract terms they choose to govern their self-enforcing relationships."
-That is, parties to relational contracts often sign formal contracts that both limit the parties' reneging temptations in some states of the world and exacerbate these temptations in others.

-See Klein and Murphy (1988), Klein (1996, 2000) and Williamson (1971, 1975, 1991) for more.
+The fact that parties utilize "informal enforcement" does not mean that they will eschew formal contracts.
+To the contrary, Klein (2000: 68) argued that "transactors are not indifferent regarding the contract terms they choose to govern their self-enforcing relationships."
+More specifically, parties often sign formal contracts that both limit their temptations to renege on informal understandings in some states of the world and exacerbate these temptations in other states; see Klein and Murphy (1988) and Klein (1996, 1999) for examples.